lzwjava/blog-source/_posts/2024-12-24-always-sound-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Always Have Background Sound"
+title: Always Have Background Sound
-audio: true
 ---

 * Always have background sound, no matter what you're doing.